ZhouYuxuanYX/Maximum-Suppression-Regularization/README.md

 # Train Vision Transformer with MaxSup

-## Pretrained weights
-Please find the pretrained weights as well as the training log in the releases "checkpoint_deit".

 We adopt [Deit](https://github.com/facebookresearch/deit) as the baseline model, and MaxSup is included in the `train_one_epoch` function of `engine.py`.
 ```
 cd Deit